silverballs/challenges_for_sample_app_basic_rspec/README.md

-#The Excersises below are from the Learn Web Development with Rails book by Michael Hartl
+o#The Exercises below are from the Learn Web Development with Rails book by Michael Hartl
 #Please visit the book at:  ruby.railstutorials.org and see chapter 3

-Excersises:
+Exercises:

 1. Make a Contact page for the sample app.
 Following the model in Listing 3.19, first write a test for the existence of a page at the URL /static_pages/contact by testing for the title “Ruby on Rails Tutorial Sample App | Contact”.
 Get your test to pass by filling the Contact page with the content from Listing 3.30.
 (This exercise is solved as part of Section 5.3.)